 We have demonstrated the mechanism of basin boundary crossing employing a system from population dynamics possessing an Allee effect.
 In this model, the basin boundary crossing occurs for varying the critical population density corresponding to the "moving" saddle point making up the basin boundary.
 In the case of crossing, the trajectory tips when it meets the moving saddle point, i.e., the moving basin boundary.
-Then we addressed the question of what happens in higher dimensions when the basin boundaries are not just saddle points but hypersurfaces in state space that are moving and/or even changing their shape.
+Then we addressed the question of what happens in higher dimensions when

+- the basin boundaries are not just saddle points but hypersurfaces in state space that are moving and/or even changing their 485 shape.
 In addition, basins of attraction can even appear and disappear in bifurcations, e.g., in a saddle-node bifurcation.
-The classical definition of computation of the relative size of a basin of attraction applies only to the frozen-in case with fixed parameters.
-To extend this definition approach to non-autonomous systems, we have called a non-autonomous basin of attraction the union of all those initial conditions which converge to a particular quasi-stationary state -including the parameter drift.
-As an example, we analyzed two coupled, rather general bistable systems with different coupling schemes, which have been studied in a similar form already in the context of tipping cascades.
-In climate science, the most interesting coupling is the masterslave coupling, which is particularly used to investigate tipping cascades in two or a few coupled natural systems (Klose et al., 2020; Wunderling et al., 2021; Kroenke et al., 2020).
+The classical definition of a basin of attraction applies only to the frozen-in case with fixed parameters.
+To extend this definition to non-autonomous systems, we have called a non-autonomous basin of attraction the union of all those initial conditions which converge to a particular quasi-stationary state, including the parameter drift.
+As an example, we analyzed two coupled, rather - general bistable systems with different coupling schemes, which have been studied in a similar form already in the context of 490 tipping cascades.
+In climate science, the most interesting coupling is the master-slave coupling, which is particularly used to investigate tipping cascades in two or a few coupled natural systems (Klose et al., 2020; Wunderling et al., 2021; Kroenke et al., 2020).
 One example is the impact of the melting of the Greenland ice sheet on the AMOC (Mehling et al., 2022; Klose et al., 2023) or tipping in unidirectionally coupled networks (Kroenke et al., 2020).
 Additionally, we have studied mutually coupled systems where each subsystem is a driver for the other.
-Finally, we have compared the results to a diffusive coupling used in many physical and ecological systems.
+Finally, we have compared the results to a diffusive coupling used in boundaries are important is the saddle-node bifurcation of steady states in which a new stable steady state occurs together with a saddle point whose stable manifolds make up the basin boundary for the newly appearing steady state.
+Apart from details 500 that are related to the different coupling schemes, the main findings are qualitatively the same for all of them.
+In our setup, two different timescales are involved, the intrinsic dissipative timescale of the dynamics of each subsystem and the time scale of the environmental change, which in our case was influencing only the coupling strength.
+We found that the relative size and the shape of the non-autonomous basins of attraction depend strongly on the rate of environmental change of parameters